Cabrits National Park: Overview

 The park also protects a marine area of 421 ha, located between Prince Rupert Bay and Toucar Bay.

 Geography

 Located north of the town of Portsmouth, the land of Cabrits National Park is an extinct volcano that was once its own island, separate from mainland Dominica.
 It was connected to Dominica by the sweeping in of material from Douglas Bay and Prince Rupert Bay.

 The park's two peaks – East Cabrit (140 m) and West Cabrit (171 m) – were formed by a volcano, formerly called Morne au Diable (or Morne aux Diables), around 1 million years ago.

 Etymology

-The word Cabrits is derived from "goat" in Spanish, French and Portuguese, and is a reference to the animal that has been indigenous to Cabrits.
-Goats were introduced to the island by sailors, who set them free on the island so that there would be meat available when they returned.
+'Cabrits is the French word for 'goats'.
+Cabrits National Park is located on the Cabrits Peninsula, which was named in reference to the wild goats that roamed wild on the peninsula.
+Goats were introduced by sailors, who set them free on the island so that there would be meat available when they returned.

 Fort Shirley

 Prince Rupert's Head, (Fort Shirley) and Bay from near Cathcart's Tomb in 1780.

 Fort Shirley was formerly a military outpost, a sterling example of its kind in the West Indies.
 The British began building it in 1765, on the order of Governor Thomas Shirley, as a garrison to defend north Dominica.
 The fort was extended by the French during their occupation of Dominica from 1778 to 1784.
 Georgian in style, the outpost consisted of over 50 buildings and housed over 600 men.

 The site is famous for having sheltered the revolt of the 8th West India Regiment of African slave soldiers in 1802, an event which will contribute to the liberation of all slave soldiers on the island in 1807.
 It was abandoned in 1854.
 After deteriorating for years, Dr. Lennox Honychurch began restoration in 1982.
 Several of the buildings are completely restored, while ruins of the rest can be found scattered around the peninsula.